-For each of these distributions, 5%-, 50%- and 95%iles are to be reported from 200 replicates.
-Note the reason for measures/statistics c) and e) is to compensate for regime changes.
+For each of these distributions, 5%-, 50%- and 95% iles are to be reported from 200 replicates.
 The choice of these percentiles may need further exploration with stakeholders.

 Further stakeholder orientated measures may need to be included.
 These must be scientifically based, easily understood by stakeholders and such that managers may readily request the evaluation of any changes in options.